salehidariush96-ui/microsoft-purview-insider-risk-investigation/README.md

 ---

+## 🚨 Scenario

+An alert titled:

+**"Potential data theft – Employee Departure"**

+was triggered due to suspicious user activity involving sensitive data access and downloads from SharePoint.

+---

 ## 🎯 Objective

 To investigate a potential insider threat involving data exfiltration prior to employee departure and determine the risk level and appropriate response.